-Planning and design work for the Raising St. Louis (RSTL) program began in early 2012 out of a desire to reduce the significant and inter-related health, education, and income disparities in neighborhoods near BJC HealthCare's largest facility, Barnes-Jewish Hospital.
+Planning and design work for the Raising St. Louis (RSTL) program began in early 2012 out of a desire to reduce the significant and inter-related health, education, and income disparities in neighborhoods near its largest facility, Barnes-Jewish Hospital.
 RSTL has a very ambitious goal: that all children born in the City of St. Louis will be healthy and reading on grade level by third grade.

-RSTL was designed with community input, including interactive program model building sessions with community members.
-RSTL uses two well established early childhood programs (Nurses for Newborns and Parents as Teachers) to improve health and school outcomes in children aged prenatally to 8 years old.
+Raising St. Louis is an initiative sponsored by BJC HealthCare that utilizes two well established early childhood programs (Nurses for Newborns and Parents as Teachers) to improve health and school outcomes in children aged prenatally to 8 years old.